wkentaro/labelme/README.md

 * Command-line argument to resume from the last image you saved

-* Customizable line width, including a command line option --linewidth
+* Customizable line width, including a command line option --linewidth, because when paging through images at five images per second, it's really helpful to have huge, bright boxes.

+* ...but thin boxes and lower opacity are helpful when doing fine adjustment, so the selected box has a thin line and reduced opacity.

 * Changes to the defaults that make it faster for cases where you're mostly just confirming boxes: a brighter color for the "animal" class, auto-save by default, don't save image binary data to .json by default